-Many couples, those with children, and those who are retired swear that traveling in a recreational vehicle is the only way to take a trip.
+Many couples, those with children or those who are retired, swear that traveling in a recreational vehicle (RV) is the only way to take a trip.

-Other couples swear that being trapped in an RV together for several weeks, along with all the cooking and cleaning that such a trip requires, is a sure way to end a marriage.
+Other couples swear that being trapped in an RV together for several weeks, along with all the cooking and cleaning that such a trip requires, is a sure way to end a relationship.

-- Save money on overnight accommodations.
-Although campsite prices have risen in the past couple years, they are still much less expensive than a hotel room.
+- Save money on overnight accommodations—Although campsite prices have risen in the past couple of years, they are still much less expensive than a hotel room.

-- No unpacking and packing and lugging suitcases around.
-Once you have your clothes and necessities put away and organized, you are set.
+- No packing, unpacking, and lugging suitcases around—Once you have your clothes and necessities put away and organized, you are set.

-- Food costs are less.
-While you likely don't want to have to do a lot of cooking and cleaning on vacation, there's no denying that you can save money by having cereal and fruit or a Danish pastry for breakfast and sandwiches or soup for lunch in your RV.
+- Food costs are less—While you likely don't want to have to do a lot of cooking and cleaning on vacation, there's no denying that you can save money by having cereal and fruit for breakfast and sandwiches or soup for lunch in your RV.

-- More time to explore an area.
-Sometimes you visit a town or city or National Park and wish you could spend more time discovering the area and seeing more of the sights there.
+- More time to explore an area—Sometimes you visit a town, city, or National Park and wish you could spend more time discovering the area.
+You can take the time to see more of the sights there.
 With an RV, you can stay a few extra days without the extended time destroying your budget.

-- Stress.
-It can result from unrealistic expectations, vehicle malfunction, working more than relaxing, and spending more money than planned.
+- Stress—Difficult times can result from unrealistic expectations, vehicle malfunction, working more than relaxing, and spending more money than planned.

-- Need space to store it.
-Some communities are becoming more restrictive about allowing folks to park RVs in driveways.
+- Needing space to store it—Some communities are becoming more restrictive about allowing folks to park RV's in driveways.

 Communication Is Key